SESYNC-ci/syllabi/_posts/2016-07-19-computational-institute.md

 **Requirements:**
 Participants must bring a laptop.

-[//]: # " This block automatically inserts a contact email address if one has been specified for the page. "
+[//]: # " The following block automatically inserts a contact email address if one has been specified for the page. "
 [//]: # " If one hasn't, this block inserts the generic contact address for Software Carpentry. "

 {% capture mailto %}